wal-g/wal-g/PostgreSQL.md

 * `WALG_PGP_KEY`

 To configure encryption and decryption with OpenPGP standard.
+You can join multiline key using `\n` symbols into one line (mostly used in case of daemontools and envdir).
 Set *private key* value, when you need to execute ```wal-fetch``` or ```backup-fetch``` command.
 Set *public key* value, when you need to execute ```wal-push``` or ```backup-push``` command.
 Keep in mind that the *private key* also contains the *public key*.